Skip to main content

 Example: GET request (Python)

-For GET requests, sign the full URI path (including query string if present):
+For GET requests, sign {timestamp}.{uri} (including query string):

 import hmac